howens157/CSE30264-SP22-ComputerNetworks/project3/README.md

 <br>
 		all arguments are optional, and np is the number of players (default is 2), lp is the lobby port, pp is the play port, -d is the dictionary file, and -dbg is if the server should print debug messages
+<br> For the dictionary, the path must be specified from the project3 directory

 ## Extensions
 1. Guess results print in color for all players, where green is a correct letter in the correct spot and yellow is a correct letter in an incorrect spot